austincheung/austincheung/README.md

 ### Hi there 👋

+##I'm a 4th year Computer Science student at Ryerson University.

+🎯 Currenttly looking for 2021 Summer Internship or Full-Time Position for Fall 2021!

 <!--
 **austincheung/austincheung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.